Activision Blizzard disinvited from speaking at SXSW due to misconduct allegations

 Last Friday, the Coca-Cola Company announced that Activision Blizzard CEO Bobby Kotick would not stand for reelection to Coca-Cola’s board of directors.
 Kotick had served on the board since February 2012.

 Kotick said in a news release that he had to focus his “full attention on Activision Blizzard at this pivotal time as we prepare for our merger with Microsoft.”
-Activision Blizzard and Coca-Cola did not immediately respond to comment.
+Coca-Cola declined to comment.